echoz/ZBarSDK.Framework/README.md

 ## Usage

 Drag and drop the finished product `ZBarSDK.Framework` into your project and it should automatically be setup within your project settings.

+## Kudos

+Inspired by the new Facebook 3.0 SDK.